drioemgaoin/WPFRubbikCubeSolver/README.md

 Overview
 --
-This project was started to develop a solution in the state of the art with DDD and SpecFlow for BDD.
+This project was started to develop a solution in the state of the art with Domain Driven Design and Behavioral Driven Design, also known as [Living Documentation] (https://leanpub.com/livingdocumentation).
 Our goal is to prove complex problems can be solved with simple practices.

-A Rubik's cube solver seemed like a good candidate to implement these practices with clear but still complex specifications.
+A Rubik's cube solver seemed like a good candidate to use these practices with clear but challenging specifications in a quest to improve our craft.

-As enterprise .NET developers, that also seemed like a good introduction to 3D programming for discovering unexplored WPF areas.
-Anyhow, the model and specifications should stay agnostic of the technologies so it could be reused with any others ones as we would also like to experiment.
+As .NET developers, that also seemed like a good introduction to 3D programming to discover unexplored WPF areas.
+Anyhow, the model and specifications should stay agnostic of the framework for reusability with any others technologies as we would also like to experiment.

-This is a work in progress but we are aiming to continously improve and simplify the implementation while incrementally developing new specifications.
+This is a work in progress but we are aiming to continuously improve and simplify the model to let the design emerge while incrementally implementing new specifications.

 Features
 --